 I am not sure where someone implemented the rule that practice has to be boring but, often the practice part of art ends up being just that.

+Some children are born with a natural gift that makes drawing easy.
+Natural artists see the world differently.
+However, any child can be taught to see like an artist.
+This is where the divide grows between naturally gifted children, and ones who are not.
 If you do not find a subject easy then you have to work harder to improve.
 If that time spent improving is not enjoyable then you will not gravitate towards that subject at all.

 What if the Student Loses Interest?